endlesstory0428/Graph-Cities/README.md

 # Atlas Edge Decomposition Algorithm + Waves decomposition

-This is the fast, scalable implementation of [edge decomposition based on fixed points of degree peeling][edge-decomp] used in [Atlas][atlas].
+This repo contains an implementation of an edge decomposition into waves.
+It also includes modifications of an implementation of an [edge decomposition based on fixed points of degree peeling][edge-decomp] used in [Atlas][atlas].
-This also includes the implementation for further decompositions of the peel layers into waves.

 ## Installation